Hawaii is a beautiful year-round destination, but certain factors need to be considered, such as budget, crowds, weather, and a lot more.

 Surfer | Traveler | Writer, Finbin

 The best time to visit Hawaii is during Winter

 This may come to a surprise to most so let’s dig into why that is.
 Hawaii only has two seasons, summer and winter, which you can hardly notice because the average temperatures during these two seasons differ only 7 degrees (85° vs 78°)!

-You can do all activities year-around in Hawaii including hiking, snorkeling, surfing, zip-lining, helicopter tours and much more.
+You can do all activities year-round in Hawaii including hiking, snorkeling, surfing, zip-lining, helicopter tours, and much more.

 First, flights and hotels are a fraction of the price during the winter because the tourist season in Hawaii is in the summer.